 - Activities you would like to include (hot air balloon, hiking)

 A popular destination with newlyweds going on safari tours, the country offers all the pampering and comforts one would expect on a Botswana honeymoon safari with similar premium service and pampering on a luxury safari.

 Travellers can fly to Botswana via Maun (MAU), Gaborone (GAB) or Kasane (BBK) airports for visitors wondering how to get to Botswana.

 A guided safari experience brings the benefit of:

-- Transfer via plane/4×4 to the safari camps and lodges
+- Transfer via plane or on a Botswana fly in safari/4×4 to the safari camps and lodges

 - Luxury accommodation packages